favonia/cloudflare-ddns/README.markdown

 ⚠️ The setting `network_mode: host` is for IPv6.
 If you wish to keep the network separated from the host network, check out the proper way to [enable IPv6 support](https://docs.docker.com/config/daemon/ipv6/).

-💡 The setting `no-new-privileges:true` provides additional protection when you run the container as a non-root user.
-(The tool itself will also attempt to drop the root privilege.)
+💡 The setting `no-new-privileges:true` provides additional protection, especially when you run the container as a non-root user.
+(The program itself will also attempt to drop the root privilege if it happens to have such privilege.)

 💡 The setting `PROXIED=true` instructs CloudFlare to cache webpages and hide your actual IP addresses.
 If you wish to bypass that, simply remove `PROXIED=true`.
 (The default value of `PROXIED` is `false`.)